MCP Server (Legacy Version)¶

 What is MCP Server?¶

 Services built based on MCP Server ultimately provide a unified multi-model callable interface.
-This service supports multi-client access and uses an API Key authentication mechanism to securely access the core functionalities of Guance, including monitors, logs, dashboards, and DQL queries.
+This service supports multi-client access and employs an API Key authentication mechanism to securely access the core functionalities of Guance, including monitors, logs, dashboards, and DQL queries.

 Getting Started¶